nucleom42/rubee/readme.md

 ```ruby
 TestAsyncRunnner.new.perform_async(options: {"email"=> "new@new.com", "password"=> "123"})
 ```
-# Default engine is ThreadAsync, however it is not yet recommended for production.
+### Default engine is ThreadAsync
+However it is not yet recommended for production.
 Use it with cautions!
 1. Do not define any adapter in the /config/base_configuration.rb file, so default ThreadAsync will be taken.
 2. Just create a worker and process it.
 ```bash